June 25, 2020

 Everyone deserves full disclosure regarding their healthcare decision making process.
 They deserve to have a voice and choice in treatment options and outcomes.

-Implementing the process of Shared Decision Making, Healthcare Advisors (commonly referred to as Patient Advocates), have the experience to engage healthcare teams in highly collaborative decision-making that prioritizes a patient’s understanding.
+Healthcare Advisors (commonly referred to a Health Advisors or Patient Advocates), have the experience to engage healthcare teams in highly collaborative decision-making that prioritizes a patient’s understanding.
 This takes time and effort to ask the right questions to receive the right answers.
-Often it also takes additional research from a professional who knows how to lay out of all your cancer treatment options so that you can make decisions with confidence.
+Often it also takes additional research from a professional who knows how to lay out of all your treatment options so that you can make decisions with confidence.

 Having a Healthcare Advisor to take on these responsibilities allows patients to focus on themselves while professionally guided through the process of understanding treatment choices, comparing risks and benefits, expressing preferences, and ultimately, receiving the best care.